KBitLogic/Chiaroscuro/README.md

 ---

-## An Open-Source Dark Theme for Visual Studio 2022
+## Open-Source Themes for Visual Studio 2022

-The primary goal I started this project with was to customize every single color token for Visual Studio.
-It might take me a minute.
+The journey to conquer every single color token has just begun. . .

 ---